 Compatibilists say that we are free if our actions are uncoerced.
 But are actions ever uncoerced?
 It seems not, since character, desires, thoughts, intentions, preferences, desires, etc. are all caused by forces beyond our control.

 Ethics and free will – what are the implication of all this for ethics?

 Deliberation – We still have goals—and take pleasure in achieving and pursuing them—even if we know we have them because of genes and environment.
 So it still makes sense to strive for things, and it still makes sense to deliberate.

 Good and Bad – We can still think of some actions or people as good or bad.
-We can still say that torture is bad and medical care for children is good.
+We can still say that torture is bad, and medical care is good.
 Even if we know why someone does the bad (good) things they do, the things they do are still bad (good).